- Harambee Stars hold DR Congo in Madrid friendly

 - Migne wants Harambee Stars to be more offensive

-- Wazito thrash Kisumu All Stars to keep promotion dream alive
+- Wazito, Kisumu All Stars earn KPL promotion

 Kenya Commercial Bank Women Volleyball Team

 - Established On